 To effectively perform and process examinations, the agency relies upon a competent and knowledgeable staff.
-The skills mentioned previously under Critical Workforce Skills should be constant for the future; no immediate new skill requirements are anticipated at this time.
+The skills mentioned previously under Critical Workforce Skills should be constant for the future.
+Although no immediate new skill requirements are anticipated at this time, financial technology analysis skills are rapidly becoming more important.
 As employees gain more tenure and experience, their skills should become more refined; employees whose skills do not significantly improve or expand may not be retained.